manoj2815/End-to-End-Kubernetes-DevSecOps-Tetris-Project/README.md

    Navigate into each directory to find detailed scripts, pipelines, and configurations.

 3. **Follow the Blog:**
-   Implementation details and insights are documented in the associated [blog post](https://amanpathakdevops.medium.com/devsecops-mastery-a-step-by-step-guide-to-deploying-tetris-on-aws-eks-with-jenkins-and-argocd-3adcf21b3120).
+   Implementation details and insights are documented in the associated [blog post]

 ## Tools Explored 🛠️
 1. **Jenkins:** Automated CI/CD pipelines